WordPress content width and alignment – lack of documentation

 Paragraph blocks use only Content width, but many blocks can use all three, selected by the Align setting on the toolbar for the block.

-Content and Wide widths are usually set by the theme (for block themes in themes.json, and can be overridden in Styles -> Layout).
-They can be set in individual container blocks in Layout settings.
-Default values are inherited from the block’s parent container block, and both Content and Wide can be larger or smaller in a child container than in the parent container, but never larger than the Container width.
-The actual setting and inheritance behaviour depends on whether the Layout parameter “Inner blocks use content width” is “on” in the parent container, and whether width numbers are given in the Layout parameter (or left blank).
+Content and Wide widths are default to the setting by the theme (for block themes in themes.json, but can be overridden in Styles -> Layout).
+They can be set in individual container blocks in Layout settings if “Inner blocks use content width” is checked (on).
+Content and Wide can be larger or smaller in a child container than in the parent container, but never larger than the Container width.

-Container width typically starts (at the outermost container block in the template) at full width of the browser window.
+Container width typically starts (at the outermost container block in the template) at full width of the browser (or phone) window.
 For any child container (or grand child etc), the container inherits the container width of its parent, but can override that by the Align setting in the toolbar.
 Precise behaviour depends on whether the Layout parameter “Inner blocks use content width” is “on” in the container’s parent container (note: the container’s parent, not the container itself) .

 If “Inner blocks use content width” is “on” in the container’s parent container, then the container’s toolbar will have an Align setting to set the container’s container width, and the choice is: